EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Primary Texture)/README.md

 	- **Console**:
 	  - `All`: Choose if you want to export textures for all available consoles.
 	  - `PC only`: Choose if you want to export textures for the PC versions only.
-	- **Texture Type**:
-	  - `Primary`: Choose if you are exporting a primary texture.
-A primary texture is the main/largest texture used by a skin.
-This option will not change the standard export.
-	  - `Secondary`: Choose if you are exporting a secondary texture.
-A secondary texture is any additional/smaller texture used in a skin.
-For PC and Xbox 360, this reduces the threshold for when dds textures are used in half.
 	- **Alchemy Version**:
 	  - `Alchemy 2.5`: Choose if your version of 3ds Max has the Alchemy 2.5 exporter.
 The Alchemy 2.5 exporter is included on the virtual machine version of 3ds Max 5.
 	  - `Alchemy 5`: Choose if your version of 3ds Max has the Alchemy 5 exporter.
 The Alchemy 5 exporter is most commonly used with 3ds Max 10 and 3ds Max 12.